jeertmans/DiffeRT2d/docs/source/quickstart.md

     plt.show()

-If you need, you can directly load scene from OpenStreeMap using :meth:`Scene.from_geojson<differt2d.scene.Scene.from_geojson>`.
+If you need to, you can directly load any scene from OpenStreetMap using :meth:`Scene.from_geojson<differt2d.scene.Scene.from_geojson>`.

 Tracing rays